Vex Red: 1995-2003: Early years and Start with a Strong and Persistent Desire

 Vex Red formed in 1995 in Aldershot, United Kingdom.
 The band self released two demo records in the late 1990s one titled "Vex Red" released in 1998 and the second "Sleep Does Nothing for You" the following year.
 Original band members were Sean Buckingham, Anthony Forbes, Keith Lambert, Nick Goulding and Dan Rice.
 In 1999 the band fired Buckingham and recruited vocalist and guitarist Terry Abbott to complete the line up.
 Entering into a demo tape competition by Kerrang! and Ross Robinson the band were quickly signed to Robinson's Virgin Records imprint, I Am.

 In 2001 the band released their first single "Itch".
 The second single "Can't Smile" was delayed but was finally released on 18 February 2002.
 The single was a modest success charting at number 45 on the UK Singles Chart, spending two weeks in the top 100.
 The band's debut album produced by Ross Robinson, "Start with a Strong and Persistent Desire" was released on 4 March 2002.
 The album charted at number 48 on the UK Albums Chart and also spent two weeks on the chart.

 Shortly after the release of the debut album the band were dissatisfied with their time on Robinson's I Am record label decided to leave the label.
-Virgin Records being in turmoil at the time lead to some office closures and cuts.
-This coupled with the band citing wrong vocal takes being used on "Itch" and various release dates confusingly being issued for the follow up single "Can't Smile" and the debut album, the band managed to litigate their release.
+Virgin Records being in turmoil at the time led to some office closures and cuts.
+This coupled with the band citing wrong vocal takes being used on "Itch" and various release dates confusingly being issued for the follow-up single "Can't Smile" and the debut album, the band managed to litigate their release.
 In 2003 lead singer Terry Abbott departed the band, citing unhappiness in the project and his desire to work on side projects.

 The band initially wished to continue without Abbott and moved on to form the alt rock outfit Scenes recruiting vocalist Fraser McGuinness.
 Locking themselves away in a converted Oast House Studio in Hampshire to write new material, Scenes went on to play a number of shows with artists such as Oceansize and Scan, but disbanded in early 2005.